 Found in many forms throughout Glen Ridge, stucco is a type of exterior plaster applied as a two-or-three part coating directly onto masonry or applied over wood or metal lath to a frame structure.
 Stucco, like mortar, was originally lime-based.
 However, the popularization of portland cement changed the composition of stucco to a harder material.
 With the addition of portland cement, stucco became even more versatile and durable.
 No longer used just as a coating for a substantial material like masonry or timber, stucco could now be applied over wood or metal lath attached to a light wood frame.
 With this increased strength, stucco ceased to be just a veneer and became a more integral part of the building structure.
-Today gypsum has to a great extent replaced lime because it hardens faster and has less shrinkage.
 Lime is generally used only in the finish coat in contemporary stucco work.